The Omlet Blog

 2. Wooden chicken coops are hard to clean

 Have you ever scraped the inside of a wooden chicken coop with a putty knife or other flat-edged cleaning device?
-If you have, you’re not likely to forget it easily!
-And if you haven’t — you’ll want to spare yourself the experience.
+If you have, you’re not likely to forget it easily, and if you haven’t, you’ll want to spare yourself the experience.
 Removing droppings and thoroughly cleaning a wooden chicken coop is a very difficult task.
 Wood will rot faster if cleaned with a pressure washer, and takes hours to dry after getting wet.

 Omlet’s plastic chicken coops are incredibly easy to clean.
 All of the interior pieces can be removed for easy cleaning, and the entire chicken coop is designed to be pressure washed or wiped clean.
 Get a sparkling clean chicken coop in just minutes with very little drying time.